ringcentral/engage-voice-api-docs/docs/dialing/activecalls/index.md

 # Engage Voice Active Call APIs

-Active Call APIs allow you to programmatically manage agents' active calls such as reading agent's active call metadata, adding a supervision session to a call or terminating an active call etc. This includes a capability to make a new outbound call programatically.
+Active Call APIs allow you to programmatically manage agents' active calls.
+You can read agent's active calls and each call metadata, adding a supervision session to a call or terminating an active call etc. This includes a capability to make a new outbound call programatically.

 ### Get a list of active calls
 Read agents' active call data and .
 Active calls can be read based on a category called "Product".